mdn/content/files/en-us/web/http/headers/host/index.md

 ## Directives

 - `<host>`
-  - : the domain name of the server (for virtual hosting).
+  - : The domain name of the server (for virtual hosting).
 - `<port>` {{optional_inline}}
   - : TCP port number on which the server is listening.